 Interviews with medical and mental health staff confirm that evaluations and treatment is provided free of charge and per policy or physician order.
-Medical staff reported that initial services would be provided the Rhode Island Hospital with follow-up by the facility physician.
 Medical services including treatment, laboratory work, injections, medications, and follow-up.
-Initial emergency contraception and sexually transmitted infection prophylaxis would be provided at the hospital, and the facility would follow up as per the hospital physician orders or the facility physician orders.
-Should a pregnancy be a result of a sexual abuse incident, the victim would be referred for OB/GYN care.
 Mental health services would include crisis assessment, mental health counseling, follow-up and referrals.
-Both report that the services provided are consistent with the community level of care.
+Both report that the services provided are consistent with the community level of care, but sometimes harder due to the transient population, which impacts outside referrals and transfer to long-term counseling.
 The mental health staff reported that they would attempt to conduct a mental health evaluations of known inmate-on-inmate abusers within sixty (60) days of learning of the abuse and would offer treatment at the inmate's permanent facility.